Statistical Sources by Subject

 - The Gallup Organization

 The Gallup Organization has been collecting public opinion data extensively since 1935.
 Their free website provides some of this information to the public.
 The site allows for topic keyword searches and also has a topic index, listing major issues such as Abortion, Campaign Finance, Illegal Drugs, and Taxes, with retrospective poll results, sometimes dating back to the 1950s, included for each.
-Gallup Brain, their comprehensive database, has “ answers to more than 136,000 questions, and responses from more than 3.5 million people interviewed by The Gallup Poll."
-Gallup Brain makes it easy to export data and create graphs.
+Gallup Poll Briefing, one of its products, publishes in-depth articles about the issues and opinions Gallup investigate.

 - Pew Research Center